gquere/gquere.github.io/sstic2020_writeup/step3.md

 Challenge information
 ---------------------

-Challenge type: Reverse
+* Challenge type: Reverse
-Rating: Easy    2h
+* Rating: Easy    2h

+* Challenge inputs:
-Our inputs for this challenge are a file containing some sort of hashes, a wordlist of 26 entries and a linux binary.
+** Our inputs for this challenge are a file containing some sort of hashes, a wordlist of 26 entries and a linux binary.
 Per the instructions we need to find the 3-words password from the wordlist that somehow recovers the chat password.

 The hashes file looks like it is (somewhat) (badly) encrypted.
 We can barely make out that it's probably a hashing algorithm with a salt and a work factor:
 ```